mlcommons/ck/README.md

 Now you should be able to run CK from command line:
 > ck

-You can now try to view a simple unicoded (utf-8) test entry from the repository:
+In case you use international characters, you can test your console for UTF-8 unicode by viewing the following test entry:
 > ck load test:unicode

 If you want to use CK as a python module or from IPython